eaprelsky/infodynamics/book/01_the_lightning_bolt_moment.md

 - How did your understanding "flow" through the concepts?
 - Did the Eastern-Western connection resonate with you?

-**You've just experienced information physics guided by energy flow principles.**
+**You've just experienced information dynamics guided by energy flow principles.**

 Welcome to a new way of seeing the world.